dariober/ASCIIGenome/docs/examples.rst

 .. image:: screenshots/chr1_996137-1003137.png

-The file is to *chr1_996137-1003137.pdf*, note that the variable :code:`%r` is expanded to the genomic coordinates.
+The screenshot is saved to *chr1_996137-1003137.pdf*, note that the variable :code:`%r` is expanded to the genomic coordinates.

 Finding & filtering stuff